CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 FOSS companies: RedHat/Fedora, openSUSE, Samba+, ownCloud, Nextcloud, RocketChat, Mattermost, BigBlueButton, and others beyond number.

-### Is this the first separate project round this code ?
+### Is this the first separate project based on this code ?

 It seems not; this turns out to be reasonably common.
 Checkout [OSSIIs](https://github.com/OSSII/oxool-community) [version](https://www.ossii.com.tw/product/online).